Eco-House: Home Construction Goes Green

 • Demonstrate commitment to environmental stewardship

 When Custom Structures decided to introduce their eco-friendly homes, they recognized this as an opportunity to illustrate that “going green does not mean going broke.”
 Elliott explained that they decided to take on this project “to raise the bar on what Lynchburg gets.”
 Custom Structures considers first-time homebuyers and retirees as likely customers and provides them with the whole package—good indoor air quality, superior materials plus exceptional energy-savings systems.
 It is remarkable just how far home construction has come in its pursuit of green.
+If you’re planning to relocate your mobile home, hiring Alberta mobile home moving services to help you is the most convenient option.

 In crating the Eco-House, Elliot explains, “we have spent the last year and a half dissecting all types of materials, methods and systems to find out what is true and what is not.”
 He warns that today “green” is something that people are using as a marketing ploy.
 Sometimes it is used in the wrong way and products are not really green.
 “We try to find as many local, regional and natural products; products that take less energy to manufacture; and are true to what they say…that’s green!”